sourcegraph/srclib-go/README.md

 srclib-go only works with code that exists in a proper [GOPATH](https://golang.org/doc/code.html#GOPATH).
 When you run the `src` tool, it should use this GOPATH environment variable.

-If you are using an editor plugin that calls `src`, it may not inherit the correct GOPATH.
-To ensure it does use the correct GOPATH, try launching your editor from a shell that has GOPATH set to the desired value, or use the editor's internal mechanism (e.g., `setenv` in Emacs) for setting environment variables.

 ## Srcfile configuration